Rutgers Cancer Institute of New Jersey

 New Brunswick, NJ 08903-2681

-The esophagus is a tube that carries food from your mouth to your stomach.
-Barrett esophagus is a change to the cells of this tube.
+The esophagus is a tube that carries food from the mouth to the stomach.
+Barrett esophagus is a condition that results in a change in the cells in the lower part of this tube.

 Copyright © Nucleus Medical Media, Inc.